WangJiajia-0901/PHBS_BlockChain_2018/README.md

 |Shibata  |    14.074|
 |Hannan-Quinn| 14.098|

-The the coefficients are signicant except the omega of bitcoin and omega of litecoin which means that there truly exists the spillover effects in Bitcoin and Litecoin. <br>
+The the coefficients are signicant except the omega of bitcoin and omega of litecoin which means that there truly exists the bi-directional spillover effects in Bitcoin and Litecoin. <br>

 ![bl](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/bl.png) <br>
 Also, the dynamic conditional correlation plot shows the correlations between Bitcoin and Litecoin, especially from the second quarter of 2017. <br>